Gabin-Hernandez/child-theme/FIX_HEADER_OVERLAP.md

 ## Benefits of This Approach

+1. **Smart Behavior**: Only hides header when it's in sticky mode (after scrolling)
+2. **Normal Position Preserved**: When at the top of the page, header remains visible
-1. **Clean UX**: No visual conflicts between header and sidepanel
+3. **Clean UX**: No visual conflicts between sticky header and sidepanel
-2. **Smooth Transitions**: The header fades out/in smoothly when the cart opens/closes
+4. **Smooth Transitions**: The header fades out/in smoothly when needed
-3. **No z-index Wars**: Avoids complicated z-index stacking contexts
+5. **No z-index Wars**: Avoids complicated z-index stacking contexts
-4. **Focus on Cart**: Users can focus entirely on their cart without header distractions
-5. **Responsive**: Works across all screen sizes
+6. **Responsive**: Works across all screen sizes
-6. **Accessibility**: Maintains proper focus management
+7. **Accessibility**: Maintains proper focus management

 ## Testing Checklist

-- [x] Header hides when cart sidepanel opens
+- [x] Header hides when cart sidepanel opens AND header is in sticky mode
+- [x] Header remains visible when cart opens at top of page (no sticky)
 - [x] Header reappears when cart sidepanel closes
 - [x] Smooth fade transition (0.3s)
 - [x] Works on desktop
 - [x] Works on mobile
 - [x] No console errors
 - [x] Proper focus management maintained
+- [x] Sticky detection works with both 'sticky' and 'scrolled' classes

 ## Alternative Solutions Considered